I hadn't planned on becoming a psychotherapist, and the path that led me to becoming one was definitely not a straight line.

 .

-Over the next eight years I gained experience working as a registered clinical counsellor for non-profit organizations, and in 2020 I began my private practice.
 I strive to continue to grow and learn as I receive ongoing professional and personal development and regular consultation.
 I also enjoy being part of a facilitation team with Lisa Mortimore's Somatic Attachment Psychotherapy trainings.

 I am honoured and grateful to have been called to do this work, and I look forward to accompanying you on your healing journey and the paths you travel.